adammertel/historical-geocoding-assistant/manual/README.md

 <img src="./../imgs/localisation.png" alt="localisation image" height="200" />

+## 6.4 Record Data

-The subsection “Record data”, which allows values in all columns of the input table to be viewed and edited.
+Allow values in all columns of the input table to be viewed and edited.

 <img src="./../imgs/data.png" alt="data image" height="250" />

-## 6.3 Geocoding suggestions
+## 6.5 Suggestions

 Suggestions are made based on the value of the **place name** column (see **2.1.1**).
 At this moment, four geocoding services are implemented: